 \subsection{Outline of results}

-It is known that every ranked binary tree-child network is normal; however, this does not extend to non-binary network (we give a counterexample).
-Nevertheless, we show that `semi-binary' tree-child networks that are ranked are normal.
+It is known that every rankable binary tree-child network is normal; however, this does not extend to non-binary networks (we give a counterexample).
+Nevertheless, we show that separated tree-child networks that are rankable are normal.

-In Section~\ref{sec2}, we derive an explicit expression to count the number of rankings of any (binary or semi-binary) tree-child network (Proposition~\ref{prorank}), thereby answering a question posed at the end of Section 1.2 of \cite{bie22}.
-We also show that maximally-reticulated binary tree-child networks have at most one ranking (Propostion~\ref{newpro}).
+In Section~\ref{sec2}, we investigate a transformation to facilitate the enumeration of the rankings of any (binary or semi-binary) tree-child network (Proposition~\ref{prorank}), thereby addressing a question posed at the end of Section 1.2 of \cite{bie22}.

-Finally, we consider the expected number of rankings of a randomly-sampled binary tree-child network with $n$ leaves and $k$ reticulation vertices asymptotically factors in the form $\frac{1}{4^k} \cdot f(n)$ as $n \rightarrow \infty$.
+Finally, we consider the expected number of rankings of a randomly-sampled binary tree-child network with $n$ leaves and $k$ reticulate vertices.
+We show this number is asymptotically of the form $\frac{1}{4^k} \cdot f(n)$ as $n$ grows.